mikemowgli/AzureStartStopInfra/README.md

 This is a small project to schedule pausing and resuming of an various Azure resources with Azure Functions.
 It currently handles
 * Pause and resume of a Synapse Pool (given its name, server name, and resource group)
+* Pause and resume of an Analysis Services instance (given its name and resource group)
 * Start and stop of AKS cluster (will act on all VM scale sets associated with all AKS clusters in a given resource group)
 * Start and stop of a VM (given its name and resource group)